 I do wonder if I’m so wound up because I’m not drinking.
-Yes, I know this makes me sound like an alcoholic, but it’s been hard watching everyone else enjoy glass after glass of prosecco this Christmas while I sit there with yet another glass of water.
+Yes, I know this makes me sound like an alcoholic, but it’s hard watching everyone else enjoy glass after glass of prosecco at Christmas while I sit there with yet another glass of water.
 I did allow myself a glass of fizz a couple of times over the holidays, but it’s not the same as properly letting your hair down.
 Drinking is my way of unwinding – of getting into the mood – and I really resented at times being offered a J20 (who drinks that?!) while my husband enjoyed yet another beer.
 A couple of times I had to give him a glaring look, as I don’t know why I should remain stone cold sober while he enjoys himself.
 But hey.
 It’s Dry January now, so he can suffer like me for a bit.

 Pregnancy reading (and listening)

 This Christmas I’ve also been doing a bit of pregnancy reading, which has been eye-opening!
 Never before had I dared read about the birth bit, but I’ve started venturing into it now.
 I recommend Bumpology, by Linda Geddes, which is written in short chapters that aim to myth-bust different parts of pregnancy based on scientific studies.
 We were also given Your no guilt pregnancy plan, by Rebecca Schiller (who happened to be my sister-in-law’s doula!), which is excellent.
 I’m also loving my latest podcast obsession, Happy Mum, Happy Baby by Giovanna Fletcher.
 Highly recommended!